pgroenbaek/tsre5-trainsimcom-fork-qt6/docs/cmake-build-manual.md

 Now run `configure-build.sh`, this script will set up the build directory using CMake.
 You might need to use `chmod +x configure-build.sh` before you can execute the script.

-The build configuration script will ask you to provide the Qt installation directory, the vcpkg directory and which vcpkg triplet you want to use.

-The vcpkg triplets you can use are:
+The vcpkg triplet you can use is:
-- x64-linux
 - x64-linux-dynamic

 Qt will always be linked dynamically regardless of what you use, it needs to be due to their OSS license.